nasa/cFE/README.md

 ### Development Build: v6.8.0-rc1+dev382

 - Refactors the SB buffer descriptor object `CFE_SB_BufferD_t` and simplify the zero-copy buffer paradigm.
 Combines the zero-copy and the normal CFE buffer descriptor into a single unified `CFE_SB_BufferD_t` object.
-Results in a simpler zero-copy design that is similarto the the standard, non-zero-copy message path.
+Results in a simpler zero-copy design that is similar to the standard, non-zero-copy message path.
 All message descriptor objects are now tracked in a list by SB.
 All changes are internal to SB.
 This does not affect API or behavior of any existing APIs (but see note).
 Corrects a minor issue where the `MsgSendErrorCounter` would get incremented if there were no subscribers, but only in the zero copy API.
 - Replaces `int_32` with `CFE_Status_t` for all error message codes
 - Removes references to `cfeesugshellsrv` from user guide
 - Adds null pointer checks and size checks to validate method parameters.
 Returning the input instead of an error code